 - Do the narrative constraints of the perspective fit the core of your story?

-From a rational standpoint, second person produces the most direct form of immersion.
+From a rational standpoint, second person creates the most direct form of immersion.
 First and third person create empathy for others.
 Third person remains the most flexible tool in your arsenal.

-In the end, ask yourself: Which lens serves my story best?
+Ultimately, you have to ask yourself: which lens serves my story best?

-Developing living, authentic characters is above all a matter of understanding, not of construction.
+Developing vivid, authentic characters is above all a question of understanding, not construction.

-It is about understanding a person through intuition and empathy, not knowing them in detail.
-This approach turns rigid character descriptions into acting people whose behavior emerges naturally from the situation — not from a list of traits.
+It's about understanding a person through intuition and empathy, not knowing them in detail.
+This approach turns rigid character descriptions into acting persons, whose behavior arises naturally from the situation β not from a list of traits.

-The following principles show how to stop planning characters and start understanding them.
+The following principles show you how to stop planning characters, and start understanding them.

 From description to person